-It was good that Miles had taken the receiver because he showed the appropriate shock and said the right things, Laura though was thoughtful, quite thoughtful.
-Then she said, ‘Give it here.’
+It was good that Miles had taken the receiver because he showed the appropriate shock and said the right things, Laura though was thoughtful when Miles now told her, quite thoughtful.

 ‘You start,’ said Laura, ‘then we’ll add our bit.’

-‘You’ve interviewed her?’
+‘You interviewed her?’

-‘Will they keep you up with it?’ asked Miles.
+‘Will they keep you in the loop?’

 ‘Ah, well that’s the thing – will they?
-So tell me what this is about … Ms Laura.’
+So tell me what this is about,’ he turned to her, ‘Ms Laura.’

 ‘For how -’ Phone went, landline, Miles went over.